certinia/orizuru/readme.md

 ]);
 ```

 The handler can handle multiple events, with callbacks for each wired in.
-The input to the callback `{ message, context }` is auto deserialized, so you get the JS object represention of the API post body or the JS object published, along with the context added by server middlewares or supplied to the publish function.
+The input to the callback `{ message, context }` is auto deserialized, so you get the JS object represention of the API post body or the JS object published, along with the context added by server middleware or supplied to the publish function.

 ## API Docs